 Scott Joss, author of The Joss Report, has over three decades of commodity / futures trading experience both on and off the floor.

-Scott Joss is currently registered as a Commodity Trading Advisor ("CTA") with the Commodity Futures Trading Commission ("CFTC").
-Scott is also registered as an Introducing Broker ("IB"), and is a member of National Futures Association ("NFA").
+Scott Joss is currently registered as a Non Member Commodity Trading Advisor ("CTA") with the Commodity Futures Trading Commission ("CFTC").
+Scott is also registered as a non member of National Futures Association ("NFA").

 He began his career in 1977 at the Chicago Board of Options and later gained experience in the grain pits at The Chicago Board Of Trade.